An Illumination of international and local artists over a season of nightly SCREENINGS, providing a textured backdrop to Fringeworld 2015

-'Parlour Games' is aptly titled for Shag's exploration, in his own inimitable style, into people playing games.
-The master of sharp, swinging lounge aesthetic, Shag has adopted the 'Parlour Games' theme to create fantastical studies into some of the best-known board games of our childhoods - including guest appearances by those notable characters which have constructed their own happy place within our consciousness.
+Shag"Parlour Games" is aptly titled for Shag"s exploration, in his own inimitable style, into people playing games.
+The master of sharp, swinging lounge aesthetic, Shag has adopted the "Parlour Games" theme to create fantastical studies into some of the best-known board games of our childhoods - including guest appearances by those notable characters which have constructed their own happy place within our consciousness.<

 Tristan Goldsmith is a 9-year-old boy with a passion for the arts.
 At age 2 Tristan was diagnosed with classic, Autism moderate severity.
 Through the unwavering support and love from his parents, his love of art flourished and he has created stunning artworks of anthropomorphic sharks, dinosaurs and other monsters.